bevyengine/rfcs/rfcs/80-curve-trait.md

 /// Get the linear map which maps this curve onto the `other` one.
 Returns an error if either
 /// interval is infinite.
 pub fn linear_map_to(self, other: Self) -> Result<impl Fn(f32) -> f32, InfiniteIntervalError> { //... }

+/// Get an iterator over equally-spaced points from this interval in increasing order.
+/// Returns an error if `points` is less than 2 or if the interval is unbounded. pub fn spaced_points(
+    self,
+    points: usize,
+) -> Result<impl Iterator<Item = f32>, SpacedPointsError> {
 ```

 The `Interval` type also implements `TryFrom<RangeInclusive>`, which may be desirable if you want to use